AI in Legal Practice and Courts

 - Train lawyers, judges, clerks, staff, and legal operations teams on hallucination, misgrounded citations, privilege, supervision, billing, disclosure, bias, evidence reliability, and local court rules.

-- Preserve prompts, outputs, retrieved sources, model or product versions, tool calls, approvals, and review notes for high-stakes matters where reconstruction may be needed.
+- Preserve prompts or prompt references, outputs, retrieved sources, model or product versions, tool calls, approvals, and review notes for high-stakes matters where reconstruction may be needed, subject to privilege, privacy, security, records, and deletion rules.

 - Design court and access-to-justice tools to clearly distinguish legal information, procedural help, document assistance, triage, and legal advice.

-- Give public-facing tools jurisdiction limits, freshness notices, plain-language disclaimers, escalation paths, accessibility testing, complaint routes, and records sufficient to investigate harmful guidance.
+- Give public-facing tools jurisdiction limits, source and freshness notices, plain-language boundaries, escalation paths, accessibility and language testing, complaint routes, and records sufficient to investigate harmful guidance.
+A disclaimer should not carry the whole safety case.

 - Map legal AI governance to a broader risk-management framework, such as the NIST AI RMF and the NIST Generative AI Profile, while adding legal-specific controls for privilege, candor, court rules, and source verification.